vhscom/after-dark/README.md

 ### Personalization

-After Dark uses [hack.css](https://hackcss.egoist.moe/dark.html) to automatically style your markup, giving you instant access to flexbox grids, several dark theme variants, and other pre-built components.
+After Dark uses [hack.css](https://hackcss.egoist.moe/dark.html) to automatically style your markup, giving you instant access to flexbox grids, several display variants, and other pre-built components.
 Use them while creating new [sections](#section-menu) leveraging [block templates](https://gohugo.io/templates/blocks).
 Additional personalization options listed below.

-#### Theme Variants
+#### Display Variants

-Customize the look and feel of your site using theme variants.
+Customize the look-and-feel of your site with variants.
 After Dark provides three dark color palettes and two display modes.
 Toggle between them anytime directly from your site configuration.

 The default theme variant uses the `dark` color palette with the `hack` display mode.
 To modify it add the following to your site configuration and choose one of the available options: